8 Steps to Moving on After the Death of Spouse

 All these things are equally important for moving on after the death of a spouse.

-Not only will others be able to relate to you in a way that your friends and family may not, but it can make you feel good to help someone who is grieving the loss of a spouse.
+Not only will others be able to relate to you in a way that your friends and family may not, but it can make you feel good to help someone who is finding purpose after the death of a spouse.

 Dealing with the death of a spouse is easier when you have people you can talk to, but friends and family don’t always know the right things to say.

-Explain to those close to you how to help someone who is grieving the loss of a spouse.
+Explain to those close to you how to help someone who is grieving the loss of a spouse as this will help them in being there for you in meaningful ways.

 The loss of a husband or wife is a hard pill to swallow.
 Accepting the death of a spouse means accepting that your life is going to take a different path than you had expected.